Sam1301/ContributionLessons/README.md

 1) Use the project git history to look at how others solved a similr problem.

-Try to find something which you LIKE.
+And thes most important, try to find something which you LIKE.

 Keep Experimenting ;)